-Banking Circle has continued to show resilience in light of the COVID-19 pandemic and did not experience any major business and financial impacts of the COVID-19 pandemic in 2021.
-Banking Circle has a low market and liquidity risk profile reflected by its balance sheet composition, with +/-85% of its funds placed in highly rated and liquid government bonds or with central banks.
+Banking Circle has a low market and liquidity risk profile reflected by its balance sheet composition, with +/-83% of its funds placed in highly rated and liquid government bonds or with central banks.
 This, in combination with a balance sheet being also matched from a forex perspective, makes Banking Circle well positioned to withstand stressed scenarios.